About this guide

-- the approved provider or a person with management or control;
+- the approved provider or a person with management or control

-- the nominated supervisor of the service; or
+- the nominated supervisor of the service

 - a certified supervisor who has been placed in day to day charge of the family day care service.

 This support includes being available to be contacted by telephone to provide advice and assistance to you.
-Furthermore your approved provider must ensure sufficient persons are appointed as family day care co- ordinators to ensure that you are adequately trained, monitored and supported.
+Furthermore your approved provider must ensure sufficient persons are appointed as family day care co- coordinators to ensure that you are adequately trained, monitored and supported.